 When filling out a form, the status of your network connectivity becomes critical when determining how to number your forms.
 If your users are not always connected, it is not possible to insure that each user gets the next available number in a sequence.

 Type: There are three ways to assign auto-numbers across multiple mobile devices in various states of connectivity:

-When collected: If you need to print a receipt onsite and the receipt requires a unique number the system can assign a unique number based on the current date and time in the format yyMMddhhmmssss.
+- Generated: (previously When collected) If you need to print a receipt onsite and the receipt requires a unique number the system can assign a unique number based on the current date and time in the format yyMMddhhmmssss.
 For example, a form generated at 11:28:24.12 AM on March 27, 2016 would be assigned the auto-number 16032711282412.
 This algorithm allows you to produce a pattern of unique ascending numbers across multiple mobile devices that are operating in disconnected mode.
-Note: A When collected auto-number may change as a result of a subsequent Retrieve or Forward transaction.
+Note: A Generated auto-number may change as a result of a subsequent Retrieve or Forward transaction.

 Submitted: (previously As received) Another option is to have a number assigned to a form by the server when the form is submitted.
 This will take place before any other actions take place like sending emails.
 This insures that forms are numbered in the sequence in which the server receives them.
 Keep in mind this might not be the same sequence as when the form is completed.
 Completed forms might be sent after the fact when a network connection becomes available.